-Blade sizes range from the ko-deba at as little as nine centimetres or so through to great heavy monsters of thirty centimetres or longer.
-Professional-grade deba knives are kataha, which means single grind; left-handed and very large knives commonly require a custom order.
-Ryōba (double bevel) deba knives are easy to find and easier to sharpen.
+Blade sizes range from the ko-deba at as little as nine centimetres or so through to great heavy monsters of thirty centimetres and longer.
+Professional-grade deba knives are kataha, which means single grind; left-handed and very large single bevel knives commonly require a custom order.
+Ryoba (double bevel) deba knives are easy to find and easier to sharpen.

-The style originated in the eighteenth century in Sakai, historically and now one of the most productive knife-making centres in Japan.
+The style first appeared in Sakai, historically and now one of the most productive knife-making centres in Japan.
 Sakai was a manufacturing centre for guns and swords during the sengoku jidai (the warring states period) - but times changed.
-With a unified Japan the market for weapons collapsed and this led to many of the local kajiya (smiths) producing other kinds of edge tools.
-To give an idea of the scale of things, in 1750 Sakai there were 64 kajiya producing kitchen knives and 37 kajiya producing blades for tobacco.
-One of them had a bad overbite.
+With a unified Japan the market for weapons became less important and this led to many of the local kajiya (smiths) producing other kinds of edge tools.
+One of these Sakai smiths had a bad overbite.
 No, really.

-In Japanese buck-teeth are 'de-pa' (出っ歯 = out + tooth).
-Our kajiya with sticky-outy teeth created the first deba knife, at the time referred to as a 'depa-bocho', after its creator.
-In what may have been a common sense play on words the knife eventually became a 'deba' (出刃 = out + blade).
+In Japanese buck-teeth are 'de-pa' (出っ歯, out + tooth).
+Our kajiya with sticky-outy teeth created the first deba knife, and at the time it was referred to as a 'depa-bocho', after its creator.
+In what may have been a common sense play on words the knife eventually became a 'deba' (出刃, out + blade).

-The story may be apocryphal - everyone says the creator was 'a famous kajiya' but no-one seems to know his name - but it is widely accepted across Japan to be true.
-So there you go.
+The story may be apocryphal - the creator was said to be 'a famous kajiya' but no-one seems to know his name - but it is widely accepted across Japan to be true.